Common tasks with KQL for Microsoft Sentinel

 Tip

-When working on a brand-new query where you may not know what the query looks like, it can be useful to put a take statement at the beginning to artificially limit your dataset for faster processing and experimentation.
-Once you are happy with the full query, you can remove the initial take step.
+When working on a brand-new query where you might not know what the query looks like, it can be useful to put a take statement at the beginning to artificially limit your dataset for faster processing and experimentation.
+Once you're happy with the full query, remove the initial take step.

 Sorting data: sort / order

-The sort operator (and the identical order operator) is used to sort your data by a specified column.
-In the following example, we ordered the results by TimeGenerated and set the order direction to descending with the desc parameter, placing the highest values first; for ascending order we would use asc.
+Use the sort operator (and the identical order operator) to sort your data by a specified column.
+In the following example, the query orders the results by TimeGenerated and sets the order direction to descending with the desc parameter, placing the highest values first.
+For ascending order, use asc.

 Note